The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 Legal Consequences: Beyond Regulatory Enforcement

 Class action lawsuits following email-based breaches have become increasingly common and costly.
-The average settlement reached $7.8 million in 2024 according to an analysis of 64 cases, with legal defense costs adding an average of $2.1 million even in cases that didn’t result in settlements.
+Legal settlements and defense costs add significant expenses even in cases that don’t result in settlements.

 Organizations also face potential third-party liability when email attacks compromise partner data or systems.
-These supply chain implications generate an average of $1.2 million in additional costs through contractual penalties, required remediation efforts, and relationship recovery expenses.
+These supply chain implications generate additional costs through contractual penalties, required remediation efforts, and relationship recovery expenses.

 For public companies, shareholder derivative lawsuits represent another growing threat.
-These actions typically allege board-level negligence in cybersecurity governance, with recent settlements averaging $12.4 million in 2024—more than triple the average from just three years earlier.
+These actions typically allege board-level negligence in cybersecurity governance, with recent settlements showing an upward trend—significantly higher than in previous years.

 Insurance Implications: Premium Spikes and Coverage Gaps